kiswanij/jframework-web-microservice-client-example/README.md

 _Last updated: 2022-11-26_

-This repository contains a _JKFramework-WebStack_ example that communicates with a Simple microservice backend.
+This repository contains a _JFramework-WebStack_ example that communicates with a Simple microservice backend.

 ## Prerequisites:
 - JDK 17+ Installed